Skip to content

 I also recommend using a cast iron skillet if you have one.
 The heat from the stove distributes evenly in a cast iron, making it perfect for frying.
 Also if it’s well seasoned, then you won’t run into any issues with the hash browns sticking to the bottom of the pan.

-cooking hash browns in skillet with wooden spoon
+Cooking hash browns in a skillet with a wooden spoon.

 • Use fresh, not frozen.
 Don’t use the frozen pre-shredded bags of hash browns.
 Using freshly grated potatoes makes them way more crispy and delicious.